 The 1 lb cylinders are convenient, but they are not refillable.
 They end up in the landfill.
 Cost wise, it depends.
 If you use a 20 lb tank for camping, you may end up buying a $30 distribution post and $15 hoses.
 The return on investment may require you to use greater than 20 one pound cylinders.
 If you don’t camp very often, the 1 lb cylinders may well be the way to go.

 The 1 lb cylinders are convenient.
 The propane lamp is portable.
 They don't take up much space in the trunk.
 They are necessary for some items, such as the catalytic heaters, in which the cylinder is part of the physical support.

 The 20 lb tank is bulky and takes up a lot of space in the trunk or back of the mini-van.
 They do make smaller tanks in the 10 lb or so size, but these are EXTREMELY expensive. $60 to $80 or more vs. the $20 to $25 for the 20 lb tank.

 I personally use both.
 I use a 20 lb tank with a distribution post to which I attach my lantern and stove.
 I also bring some 1 lb tanks for use when I need portability or multiple locations.

 My first distribution post leaked from every possible point.
 Not from the valves themselves, but from the connection of the brass valve to the metal tube.
 One spot had a leak large enough to smell at a distance.
 The others failed the soap test.
 The US Consumer Product Safety Commission now has possession of that one (they reimbursed me for it).
 My second one works fine (update: the plastic connection to the tank cracked, so it is now useless).

 I have also had 1 lb cylinders leak, however.
 After disconnecting them from the stove/lantern, I could hear hissing of the escaping gas.
 I certainly didn't want to put that one back in the car!!!
-Fortunately it was early enough in the camping trip to just keep it attached to something, and used it up.
+Fortunately it was early enough in the camping trip to just keep it attached to something, and I used it up.